Creating Structure with Structure

 When it comes to gardens structures, creating structure is possible if you can understand and apply the basic rules for staying organized and efficient — thus my intentional play on the word “structure.”

-It wasn’t until a year later, when I added some back shelves and created some much needed order, that I was able to really use the treadmill, but days later my neighbors complained about the noise: they heard me singing show tunes.
+It wasn’t until a year later when I added some back shelves and created some much-needed order that I was able to really use the treadmill, but days later my neighbors complained about the noise: they heard me singing show tunes.
 (What, don’t people like show tunes anymore?)
 Needless to say, the treadmill was out and my singing days were over.
-Truth be told, I took this time to consider what the space should have in order to make it really useful.
+Truth be told, I took this time to consider what space should have in order to make it really useful.
 More windows, for one thing, an interesting floor, and better, decorative shelving were just part of what it needed to make this garage space a place to work and relax away from the main house.
 The transformation began, and soon my one car garage became know as the garden studio.
-I gave structure to a structure, and got organized along the way.
+I gave structure to a structure and got organized along the way.

 Then came time to turn my attention to my “Mar” shed, housing my gritty garden tools, trash and recycling bins.
 Here I can keep my gardening and home essentials hidden from the public and perfectly tucked away.
-And in true Mar fashion, this space has purpose but also high function and style.
-Don’t let its stylish look fool you, as once you enter you will find my trash — really!
+And in true Mar fashion, this space has a purpose but also high function and style.
+Don’t let its stylish look fool you, as once you enter you will find my trash—really!
 The difference is that it is in a classic galvanized bin.
-The fact remains, there is order and many creative ways that I maximized this small space.
+The fact remains, there are order and many creative ways that I maximized this small space.

-Large or small, the concepts for creating structure within structure will be the same regardless of size — size does not matter.
+Large or small, the concepts for creating structure within the structure will be the same regardless of size—size does not matter.
 Let’s begin with the central concept for these projects: Everything has to have a place, either displayed or stored.
 A place with a purpose, and a purpose for a place.
 How to expand on this?
 Here are my favorite tricks:

 Go up, up and up.
 Let me explain.
-With a handy ladder already housed inside the shed I decided to be inspired by the inside of the pitched roof as a way to get things up and away.
+With a handy ladder already housed inside the shed, I decided to be inspired by the inside of the pitched roof as a way to get things up and away.
 This was done simply by adding heavy duty hooks to the 2x4 beams.
-I predrilled the holes to make it easer to install them and in moments my garden baskets, coolers and buckets had a place to be.
-All out of the way in an interesting---and practical--solution to get space-hogging things off the ground.
+I predrilled the holes to make it easier to install them and in moments my garden baskets, coolers, and buckets had a place to be.
+All out of the way in an interesting—and practical--solution to get space-hogging things off the ground.

 Use the unexpected.
 Old, extra shutters became the perfect place to hang and show off my tool collection.
 They were drilled straight to the wall; I then added small wire garden stakes that I manipulated and twisted into hooks to slide into the louvers.
 Years ago I had these shutters in my studio, but once I installed the larger windows the shutters needed to find a home.
 I kept them for years, and this project made use of them moments after the shed was built.